The 6 Biggest Mistakes Companies Make

 • Technology problems

 Data from the U.S. Small Business Administration (SBA) shows that business survival rates are remarkably similar over time and across industries.
-The reasons why businesses fail are also consistent.
-The SBA notes that, “A negative economy has little effect on a given business’s survival.”
-One turnaround executive pointed out that it’s not external, but rather about management of the company.
+The reasons why business owners fail are also consistent.
+The SBA notes, “A negative economy has little effect on a given business’s survival.”

 • Poor cash flow management